marctorsoc/marctorsoc.github.io/_posts/2017-05-30-football-radio-sync.md

 </p>

 <p style="text-align: justify;">
   Acestream allows to get streaming channels, and works reasonably well.
 To the best of my knowledge, it only exists for Windows, so if you have a Mac you will need to use Wine, or another player like SodaPlayer.
-I don&#8217;t know about alternatives in Linux, but probably if you use Linux you&#8217;ll be able to circumvent OS limitations.
+I don't know about alternatives in Linux, but probably if you use Linux you'll be able to circumvent OS limitations.
 </p>

 <p style="text-align: justify;">